- 12-month-old’s milestones chart

 - Games & activities for 12-month-old’s development

 Your baby has reached one of the most memorable milestones of infancy – 12 months.
-They understand basic instructions, can go for a walk, and point at familiar people.
+They understand basic instructions, some can walk,, and point at familiar people.
 The age also marks the beginning of toddlerhood – a phase full of learning and lots of surprises!
 Wondering what your 12-month-old should be doing?
 MomJunction paints a complete picture for you!

 12-Month-Old’s Milestones Chart